 Outdated software is a top cause of app breakage on Vizio TVs.

-To update Vizio firmware: Navigate to Menu > Settings > Admin & Privacy > Check for Updates.
+To update Vizio firmware: Go to Menu > Settings > Admin & Privacy > Check for Updates.
 Install any available update and let the TV restart.

 To update Max: Go to the app store on your VIZIO OS TV, find Max, and check if an update is available.
 The app auto-updates in most cases, but it’s worth verifying.